 To be honest, the fact that I’m convinced Edgar Martinez is going to get into Cooperstown is a big part of why I’ve re-evaluated past stances on guys like Billy Wagner and Larry Walker.
 Frankly, if Martinez gets in, it will represent a serious lowering of the bar.

-That’s because Martinez represents the other side of the designated hitter coin; his career numbers of 309 home runs and 1,261 RBIs just aren’t good enough for a guy who doesn’t do anything other than hit.
-If you are a DH who wants my Hall of Fame vote, you have to produce – you have less excuses not to get to the “magic numbers” of either 500 home runs or 1,500 RBIs, ergo Harold Baines or David Ortiz..
+That’s because Martinez represents the other side of the designated hitter coin; his career numbers of 309 home runs and 1,261 RBIs just aren’t good enough for a guy who doesn’t do anything other than hit (see my discussion of Andruw Jones).
+If you are a DH who wants my Hall of Fame vote, you have to produce; you have less excuses not to get to the “magic numbers” of either 500 home runs or 1,500 RBIs, ergo Harold Baines or David Ortiz.

 Here’s what the stat-geeks miss on Edgar Martinez.
 The most important ability is sports is avail-ability.
 I just said that a guy who just hits needs to put up the “magic numbers.”
 But another important one is at-bats.
 There’s no way that a designated hitter who is supposedly so important to a line up should have less than 500 ABs in a season.
 Martinez’ durability issues ensured he only cracked that mark in 7 of his 18 seasons.

-The common “wisdom” is that four players are getting in this year; first-timers Chipper Jones and Jim Thome, along with Vladimir Guerrero and Edgar Martinez.
+The common “wisdom” is that Mariano Rivera and Roy Halladay are “locks,” and Edgar Martinez and Mike Mussina are “probables.”
 Let’s assume that’s correct.
-That means there could a large number of worthy inductees who will still be on the ballot with more coming in the next five years.
+That likely means a large number of worthy inductees will still be on the ballot with more coming in the next five years.

 I’ve compiled a list of the notable players who become eligible for induction in each of the next five years.
 Players who are eligible have played 10 seasons of Major League Baseball and have been retired from for five full seasons.